waleed-wajid/waleed-wajid/README.md

 - 👋 Hi, I’m @waleed-wajid.
-I work as a Data Scientist at Murrumbidgee Irrigation.
-I'm interested in building and implementing tools that enable data-driven decision making!
+I'm a Data Scientist interested in building and implementing tools that enable data-driven decision making!

 <!---
 waleed-wajid/waleed-wajid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.